 My suggestion is to go to the Clickbank marketplace and look for instances where somebody is selling information: http://www.clickbank.com/marketplace.htm

 Why Clickbank?
 Clickbank contains the largest assortment of information products and software programs.
 It has 23 broad categories with multiple sub-categories in each section.
 There are literally tens of thousands of products offered on this site.
-So if you can’t find something related to your idea than it’s probably not going to be profitable.
+So if you can’t find something related to your idea then it’s probably not going to be profitable.
 Get started by clicking on one of the 23 categories in the marketplace section.
 Look for products that are related to your core niche idea.
 My suggestion is to only consider an idea if you can find 3 or more products.

 That means it’s making enough money to warrant a little bit of competition.
 For now, don’t worry about things like gravity, or average $ per sale.
 You’ll learn about these things when you check out Clickbank’s help section.
 The important thing is to do a simple test to see if people are spending money in this market.